Competition Guidelines

 Personal Conduct

 It is of utmost importance that we all conduct ourselves in a friendly and professional manner.
-In order for everyone to enjoy the experience to the fullest, we ask that everyone be courteous to everyone and encourage all participants of the competition.
-Many people have traveled long distances and have had to make sacrifices to be part of this event.
-Let us be examples of our Pacific Island upbringing and create a loving and caring community environment that will extend past our event’s time and date.
+For everyone to enjoy the experience to the fullest, we ask everyone be courteous and encourage all competition participants.
+Many people travel long distances and make sacrifices to participate.
+Let us be examples of our Pacific Island upbringing and create a loving and caring community environment that will supersede our event’s time and date.

 Check-In at Venue

-When you check-in at your designated time, please bring a photo ID.
+At check-in, please bring a photo ID.
 Dancers will be directed to the dressing room.
-Because of limited space, those who are not competing will not be allowed in the dressing room.
-You will be given a number that must be worn visibly on your costume at the right hip.
-Your punctuality will play a vital role in making sure you are where you need to be, at the time you need to be there, ensuring a smooth run of events.
-There is not much leeway if you do not show up where you need to be at the correct time.
-This may affect your participation.
+Space is limited, only competing dancers will be allowed in the dressing room.
+Your number must be worn visibly at the right hip. be punctual to make sure you are where you need to be, at the time you need to be there, ensuring a smooth run of events.
 If necessary, ask a TATOU FESTIVAL representative to show you ahead of time where you need to be so you will not be left behind.

 Dressing Room